Skip to content

 0.75 / 1

-The company claims to provide training for supervisors, line managers, management, and any other designated staff to manage employee feedback, grievance, as well as handle harassment cases when they occur.
-However, the information is not externally verified.
+The company reports that it provides training to supervisors, line managers, management and any other designated staff (i.e. HR) to manage overall activities like employee feedback, grievances and harassment cases when they occur.

-This indicator is disabled as the company has informed ZSL that it doesn't have temporary employees.
+This indicator is disabled as the company reports to have no temporary employees.

 • Y